adhiluphanna/deliciousrecipeh/content/post/201-step-by-step-guide-to-make-award-winning-bacon-mac-and-amp-cheese.md

-So that is going to wrap it up with this special food bacon mac &amp; cheese recipe.
+So that is going to wrap it up with this special food bacon mac & cheese recipe.
 Thank you very much for reading.
 I'm sure that you will make this at home.
 There is gonna be more interesting food at home recipes coming up.
 Don't forget to bookmark this page in your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!